vupdivup/diffhouse/README.md

 ## Requirements

-Requires Git 2.22 and Python 3.10 or higher.
+Requires Git 2.22 or higher to be available in the system PATH.

 <!-- home-end -->